 The highlight of Semiramis is the live music that local bands play every day from eight to midnight.
 After all, the food tastes better when accompanied by quality live music.

 And the owners know that.
-In any case, if you are looking for a typical Greek tavern, Semiramis should be among your options.
+If you are looking for a typical Greek tavern, Semiramis is a good option in Chania.

 Laganon